oracle/graal/docs/getting-started/graalvm-community/container-images/graalvm-ce-container-images.md

 ```

 There are different images provided depending on the  platforms, the architecture and the Java version.
-GraalVM binaries are built for Linux, macOS, and Windows platforms on x86 64-bit systems, and for Linux on AArch64 systems.
+GraalVM binaries are built for Linux, macOS, and Windows platforms on x86 64-bit systems, and for Linux on AArch64 architecture.
 The images are multi-arch (`aarch64` or `amd64` will be pulled depending on Docker host architecture), and tagged with the format `ghcr.io/graalvm/$IMAGE_NAME[:][$os_version][-$java_version][-$version][-$build_number]`.
 The version tag defines the level of specificity.
 It is recommended that the most specific tag be used, e.g., `java17-22.3.0` or `java17-22.3.0-b1`, where the `-b1` means the image required a patch and this specific build will never change.